kWAYTV/chatgpt-discord-bot/README.md

 .sync YOUR_GUILD_ID
 ```
 2. Enjoy!

-3. Create and fill a `.env` file in the project directory.
-See the [Configuration](#configuration) section below for more details.

 ## Configuration
 Don't use quotes or double quotes in the values of the environment variables.
 All the values are required unless specified otherwise.